invincyx/FlutterTravel/README.md

 # 🔥🔥 Flutter Travel Ui [![Twitter Follow](https://img.shields.io/twitter/follow/CharlyKeleb.svg?style=social)](https://twitter.com/CharlyKeleb)
 Flutter representation of a Travel UI.
+**It only consists of 2 screens.**

 Star⭐ the repo if you like what you see😉.